 American Indian Studies Minor

-The American Indian Studies Minor gather an understanding and examines the history, culture, politics, and issues of indigenous peoples in North America.
+The American Indian Studies Minor gathers an understanding and examines the history, culture, politics, and issues of indigenous peoples in North America.

 Total Credit Hours: 18